jesus2801/english-card-maker/README.md

 This Python program helps you automate the process of gathering the information needed for a complete English word card.

-## Get Started

-**⚠️This tutorial works on Linux⚠️**
-If you are not on Linux, try to look for the equivalences in your OS.

 ## Install Chrome or Chromium

 Download Chrome browser or Chromium in the [official website](https://www.chromium.org/chromium-projects/)